Full Race Evo X 4B11T Twin Scroll Turbo Kit Install

 Since 2003 Full-Race has placed an emphasis on the development of our Mitsubishi Evolution turbo upgrades, ensuring that our customers get the cutting edge performance and reliability they’ve come to expect from Full-Race.
 Our legendary turbo manifolds surpass the industry standard for high-end exhaust manifold design and fabrication.
-Full-Race’s twinscroll and singlescroll turbo kits are proven from world class time attack applications to daily driven street vehicles around the world.
+Full-Race’s twinscroll and singlescroll turbo kits are proven from world class time attack applications to rally and pikes peak / hill climbs.

 EVO X Turbo Kit Installation